-lets your family and friends legally driver your car.
-How good is this for you and your daily driving needs?
+But with the potential extra cost, is this for you and your daily driving needs?

 What is any driver car insurance?

-And if you’re running a business, several members of staff might flexibly use your company vehicles to help your business grow.
+If you’re running a business, several members of staff might flexibly use your company vehicles to help your business grow.

 Why would I need any driver car insurance?